kieranpotts/makebook/docs/en/use/makefile.md

 $ make pdf
 ```

-For the ultimate customisation of your books, you will need to edit `Makefile`, which encapsulates the build configuration.
+For the ultimate customisation of your books, you will need to edit the `Makefile` in the `src` directory.
+This file which encapsulates the build configuration.

 The following references provide all the documentation you need.